appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs.md

 ## Updating to the latest Appsmith release

 1. Navigate to the ECS cluster from the ECS dashboard.
-2. In the Services tab select the Appsmith service.
+2. In the Tasks Tab, click the respective task.
-3. On the Service page, hit the Update button.
+3. On the Task Page, hit the stop button.
-4. In the configure service page, set the Number of Tasks field to 0 with other configurations intact, and skip to review and launch.
-5. Wait until the new service is deployed, once done again go to the Service page and hit Update button.
+4. Wait until the new task is deployed automatically.
-6. In the configure service page, set the Number of Tasks field to 1 and check the Force new deployment option (with other configurations intact), and skip to review and launch.

 ## Troubleshooting